esc24/iris/docs/iris/src/userguide/cube_maths.rst

    cube.replace_units('C')

 .. note::
-    :meth:`Cube.change_units <iris.cube.Cube.units>` can be used to automatically convert the underlying data so the two steps above can be achieved by::
+    :meth:`iris.cube.Cube.change_units` can be used to automatically convert the underlying data so the two steps above can be achieved by::

         cube.change_units('C')